Shakirahadjih/Project-Tech/README.md

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This application is built with a template engine and the following coding languages.
 * Javascript
 * Nunjucks
 * Html